dhanushuUzumaki/100-days-of-code/log.md

 **Thoughts**: Tried to squash things but doing something stupid.. now its showing as 27 new commits with all the commits that are already in develop.

 **Link To Work**: [react-context-redux PR](https://github.com/Jefreesujit/react-context-redux/pull/11/commits)

+### Day 92: Jul-12-18 Thursday
+**Today's Progress**: Tried fixing the squash mistake.
+Ended up creating a new branch and copying changes to it and force pushing it.

+**Thoughts**: Should've left it as it was.. but still not sure what caused the squash to fail..